florian-abeillon/debunking_invisible_hand/README.md

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 Coding project for ETH Zürich's course *[Agent-Based Modeling and Social System Simulation](https://coss.ethz.ch/education/ABM.html)*.
 The main idea is to simulate independent selling/buying agents, and observe the evolution of price with different parameters -- testing validity of the *Invisible Hand* theory.

+-> ABSTRACT HERE <-

 ## The Model